Alfresco/acs-packaging/docs/query-accelerator.md

 progress.
 When a new query set is identified, the system will start populating a denormalized table in background.
 It will also abandon the table population before it is complete, if a new version of the query set is created or the query set is removed.
-The implementation will also need to identify a query set or a previous version is no longer needed and trigger the removal of the denormalised table in background.
+The implementation will also need to identify a query set or a previous version is no longer needed and trigger the removal of the denormalized table in background.

 4. Once a denormalized table has been created and fully populated, it will automatically start being used.